Barbell Jump Squat

 Barbell Jump Squat Benefits

-- Increases explosive power and speed
+- Builds explosive lower-body power

 Barbell Jump Squat Muscles Worked